 Instructions

-- In a pot, heat the oil over medium heat and sauté the onions and garlic until they are soft.
+- In a pot, heat the oil over medium heat and sauté the onions and garlic for 1-2 minutes or until they are soft.

 - Add in the chopped red pepper and tomatoes (add three tablespoons of water if the tomatoes are so dry).

-- Add in the rice, stir, and then add vegetable broth, paprika, chili powder, prawn, and peas.
-Bring everything to a boil, then lower the heat and let
+- Add in the rice, stir, and then add vegetable broth, paprika, chili powder, peas, and shrimp.
+Bring everything to a boil, then lower the heat and let it simmer for 10-15 minutes or until the rice is fully cooked.

 Shrimp and rice – I’ve been thinking about adding some chopped nuts to this recipe, but it’s so good just the way it is.